Dining Services Management

 The Professional Restaurant Manager

 David Hayes, Allisha Miller, and Jack Ninemeier

 In this semester we will have 5 weeks online classes and 10 weeks face to face classes.
 Expectations for performance in this course are the same for a traditional course.
 This course requires a degree of self-motivation, self-discipline, and technology skills.

 The instructor will:

-Communication in this course will take place via the Canvas Inbox.
+Communication in this course will take place via WeChat group or Canvas Inbox.
 Check out the Canvas Conversations Tutorial or Canvas Guide to learn how to communicate with your instructor and peers using Announcements, Discussions, and the Inbox.
 I will respond to all correspondences within 24 hours.

 Keep in mind that your discussion forum postings will likely be seen by other members of the course.
 Care should be taken when determining what to post.